lewisbar/lewisbar.github.io/_posts/2025-08-29-Composite Reuse Principle.md

 A better use of inheritance is extending the functionality of existing classes, like inheriting from UIViewController and overriding its lifecycle methods.

+There are a lot more ways of composition, this was just a basic example.
 There is more to be said on this topic.
 If you’re interested, I’ll put some recommendations below.

 Fair winds and goodbye!